stefanistrate/_configs/README.md

 Configuration files for various tools.

-Some configs were imported from various other repositories.
+Some configs were imported from external repositories.
 Credits go to their developers.

 * https://github.com/seebi/dircolors-solarized